whoisdinanath/amc-using-cnn-lstm/README.md

 - Can classify signals in real-time

 Some modulation types are easier to identify than others.
 Check out the inference notebook for detailed results.

+## Desktop Application

+We've also built a PyQt desktop application for this project!
+You can interact with the model through a user-friendly GUI interface.

+**Check it out here**: [Automatic RF Identification Desktop App](https://github.com/krishna-ji/automatic-rf-identification-for-intelligent-communication)

 ## License

 MIT License - feel free to use this code for your own projects!